HWHardsoft/Arduino-MBUS-Meter/README.md

 * Sparkfun ESP32 Thing Plus
 * Sparkfun Thing Plus RP2040

 Furthermore, an MBUS master is required to supply the MBUS and to be able to exchange data with the slave.
-For example, you can use a Raspberry Pi with libmbus and our MBUS Master HAT....
+For example, you can use a [Raspberry Pi with libmbus and our MBUS Master HAT](https://www.hwhardsoft.de/english/projects/m-bus-rpi-hat/)....

-## Camera
+## Remarks

 This example was written for the ESP32-CAM camera.
 ![My image](https://user-images.githubusercontent.com/3049858/105034491-d8c04300-5a59-11eb-9577-a203aa188705.jpg)